 It’s important to take your time considering the above.
 Try not to feel rushed and trust your instincts.
 The decisions you make now may have a big effect on the future of any child you create.

 We understand that choosing a donor can be difficult.
 We have a dedicated and experienced donor team to provide you with guidance and support throughout the process.
 Feel free to contact our friendly team to learn more about our donor program and the fertility treatment options available to you.

 Rainbow Fertility has joined The World Egg Bank in a partnership to provide those who do not produce eggs or cannot use the eggs they produce, with the opportunity to experience pregnancy and to bear a child.
-The donated eggs can also be used in surrogacy to help others (such as gay or single men and trans and non-binary people) achieve their dream of parenthood (depending on state legislation).
+The donated eggs can also be used in surrogacy to help others individuals achieve their dream of parenthood (depending on state legislation).

 The World Egg Bank has developed a unique structure: they are the only egg bank that focuses only on providing quality donor ova.
 They built a state-of-the-art facility that solely focuses on egg freezing.
 Their unique centralised model ensures they conduct all egg vitrification with proven protocols and the same experienced laboratory systems and professionals.
 They manage all donor stimulations and retrievals in one single location.
 They manage quality.

 For more information visit our page on The World Egg Bank, or contact our Fertility Advice Centre for more information.